kelubo/wfbook/信息安全/Kali/Kali.md

 ## 04 Kali Linux on ARM
 ### Kali Linux – Raspberry Pi
-The Raspberry Pi is a low-cost, credit-card-sized ARM computer.
+Raspberry Pi is a low-cost, credit-card-sized ARM computer.
 Despite being a good bit less powerful than a laptop or desktop PC, its affordability makes it an excellent option for a tiny Linux system and it can do far more than act as a media hub.

 The Raspberry Pi provides a SD card slot for mass storage and will attempt to boot off that device when the board is powered on.